inshaal/leap-year-check/README.md

-# leap-year-check
+# leap year check : Project
-A very basic python program that checks whether a year is a leap year.
+A very very basic python program that checks whether a year(provided by the user) is a leap year.